vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### How many keys will my environment store in the KMS?

+This changed in VCF/vSphere 9.0 and newer, with the introduction of wrapping keys.

-This is a common question for environments with KMSes licensed per key.
-There will be one Key Encryption Key (KEK) stored in the KMS for each object that is encrypted, so:
+Prior to VCF 9.0, and when the "Use a single KMS wrapping key" is unchecked, there will be one Key Encryption Key (KEK) stored in the KMS for each object that is encrypted, so:

 - A KEK for each encrypted VM (vTPM or full VM encryption)
 - A KEK for each vSAN disk group
 - A KEK for each ESX host

 So if you have 1000 VMs on 32 hosts, and each host has two vSAN disk groups, you will have 1096 keys stored in the KMS.

+After VCF 9.0, if "Use a single KMS wrapping key" is checked, there will be one wrapping key stored in the KMS.
+If you have configured the rotation interval then additional old wrapping keys will be stored.

+### If the wrapping key is the only thing in the KMS, where did the KEK go?

+The Key Encryption Key (KEK) is now stored with the VM, and wrapped with the wrapping key.

 ### Does the Standard Key Provider delete keys when they are no longer needed?